SanityLinux/Base/README.md

 * CURRENT - Bleeding edge.
 Where most of the work occurs.
 Constantly contains the latest versions of upstream.
 * STABLE - The current non-bleeding-edge development branch of the distribution.
 Currently, we plan yearly branch forks from CURRENT.
 The STABLE branch will keep up to date with stable upstream code, but major architectural changes, large software version leaps, and major GLibC updates are restricted to CURRENT.
 STABLE will be usable, however we suggest running a RELEASE image unless you're a developer or interested in development.
 * RELENG - Pür Linux's Release Engineering branch is where we stage work for release candidates.
 Additionally, Security updates are imported into this branch.
 No version increases occur in RELENG once it forks from STABLE.
 RELENG branches only exist to provide security updates to RELEASE, and EOL after 3 months.
 * RELEASE - The current stable release of Pür Linux.
-Releases are formatted as Year.Month-RELEASE.
+Releases are formatted as Year.Month-RELEASE, and are tagged out of the RELENG branch.
 Security updates are tagged with a U, and branched from STABLE.
 For example, 2016.07-RELEASE-U1 would be the first security update for 2016.07-RELEASE

 Due to the release schedule, Security Updates will only be supplied for a version until the next major version release.
 This means each major version has a 3 month lifecycle until EOL.
 You will not recieve any help for running an EOL version.

 ## Installation notes
-Pür Linux works great on most systems.

 Please be aware of the following caveats: